mwinckler/git_intro/git/01_slide.md

 # Wait a minute, this is 2012. _Command prompt?!_

 * Learn it the hard way first
-* After mastery, you can go search for a GUI
+* After mastery, you can go find a GUI

+If you start with a GUI but don't have a clue about the basics of the underlying system, you're asking for trouble.

 <!SLIDE >